LonghaoH/collager/README.md

 Layer.\

 ### --View--
+CollagerView\
+    - Represents an interactive GUI for the collager program.

+CollagerViewImpl\
+    - Creates an interactive GUI, using JSwing

 The image "purple50x50.ppm" was created by me and I authorize its use in this project.

-Contains code in the ViewPPM class, and RepresentationConverter written by Professor Lucia Nunez, who authorized its use in this project.
+Contains code in the ViewPPM, and RepresentationConverter classes written by Professor Lucia Nunez, who authorized their use in this project.